Emergency:

 1. How Can I Differentiate Hemorrhoids from Anal Fissures?

 Hemorrhoids are swollen veins, while anal fissures are small tears in the anal lining.
-Fissures typically cause sharp pain during bowel movements, unlike hemorrhoids, which may result in itching or swelling.
+Fissures typically cause sharp, intense pain during bowel movements that can last for hours, whereas hemorrhoids usually cause itching, swelling, or a dull ache.

 2. What Diet is Most Effective for Preventing Hemorrhoids?

 A diet rich in fiber (fruits, vegetables, and whole grains) and adequate hydration is most effective.
-Fiber supplements like psyllium or methylcellulose can also help.
+Aim for 25–35 grams of fiber daily.
+Supplements like psyllium husk can assist if dietary intake is insufficient.

 3. When Should I See a Doctor for Hemorrhoids?

-Seek medical attention if you experience heavy rectal bleeding, severe pain, prolapsed hemorrhoids that don’t return on their own, or symptoms lasting longer than a week.
+Seek medical attention if you experience heavy rectal bleeding, dizziness due to blood loss, severe pain, or symptoms lasting longer than a week.
+If you are over 45, any new onset of rectal bleeding must be evaluated via colonoscopy to rule out malignancy.

 4. Are There Complications if Hemorrhoids are Untreated?

-While rare, complications include anemia (from blood loss), thrombosed hemorrhoids, and strangulated hemorrhoids (loss of blood supply).
+While rare, complications include anemia (from chronic blood loss), strangulated hemorrhoids (where blood supply is cut off, causing extreme pain), and painful blood clots (thrombosis).

 5. Can Hemorrhoids be Completely Cured?

 With proper treatment and lifestyle changes, hemorrhoids can be managed effectively.
-Surgery offers long-term solutions for severe cases, though recurrence is still possible with persistent risk factors.
+While surgery offers a long-term solution for Grade III or IV cases, maintaining a high-fiber diet is necessary to prevent recurrence.

 Written and Verified by: